List of The Great British Bake Off finalists (series 1–7): Ruby Tandoh

-Ruby Tandoh (born 1991/92), runner-up of the fourth series, was a first-year University College London student studying history and art at the time of filming.
+Ruby Tandoh (born 1991/92), runner-up of the fourth series, was a first-year University College London student, studying history and art at the time of filming.
 She was also a former model.
 Her grandfather came from Ghana.
 She grew up in Southend-on-Sea, Essex.
 Her mother is a school administrator; her father, a Royal Mail staff.
 She has three younger siblings.

 Allegations arose regarding Paul Hollywood's favouritism toward Ruby Tandoh, resulting in personal attacks against Tandoh including by the chef Raymond Blanc.
 Both Hollywood and Tandoh denied the accusation.
 After Bake Off, Tandoh has written column articles for The Guardian, The New Yorker, Financial Times, and Vice.

 Tandoh wrote cookbooks Crumb (2014; ISBN 0701189312), Flavour (2016; ISBN 0701189320), Eat Up!
 (2018; ISBN 1781259593), Breaking Eggs (2021), and Cook As You Are (2022).
 She also wrote an essay "Tikim Nang Tikim" for a collection book In the Kitchen (2020).

 Tandoh admitted her many years of eating disorder in a 2016 interview.
 She also wrote a one-off magazine Do What You Want, whose profits went to charities, including ones tackling eating disorders.

 Tandoh came out as bisexual in a 2018 interview with The Times.
 She married her partner Leah Pritchard in September 2018.

 Kimberley Wilson

 Kimberley Wilson (born 1982/83), runner-up of the fourth series, was a psychologist at the time of filming.
-Wilson was born when her mother was 22; Wilson's brother was born five years prior.
+Wilson was born when her mother was aged 22; Wilson's brother was born five years prior.
 Their single mother raised both Kimberley and her brother in East London.

-After Bake Off, Wilson has run a private clinic in Central London and wrote a self-help book How to Build a Healthy Brain (2020), her first book.
+After Bake Off, Wilson has run a private clinic in Central London and wrote a self-help book titled How to Build a Healthy Brain (2020), her first book.
 She hosts her own podcast Stronger Minds, which debuted in 2020.
 She and Xand van Tulleken co-host a BBC psychology-based podcast Made of Stronger Stuff, which debuted in 2021.

 Series 5 (2014)

-Because the judges were unable to agree, no one was eliminated on the sixth week.
+Because the judges were unable to agree, no-one was eliminated in the sixth week.